pbtan999/PaycheckApp/README.md

 ###### ENGLISH

-Users can enter a year number and the application will generate a csv-file containing dates that paychecks are meant to be paid out on.
+Users can enter a year number and the application will generate a csv-file containing main.dates that paychecks are meant to be paid out on.
 The default payment date is on the 10th but if that day is a holiday, the payment is moved onto a workday.
 Reminder has to be sent out to an accountant at least 3 days before (workday principles apply here as well).
-Reminder dates are next to corresponding paycheck dates.
+Reminder main.dates are next to corresponding paycheck main.dates.

 ###### ESTONIAN